Top 20 Websites in Australia 2022

 Facebook has come a long way since its 2003 appearance on the scene as ‘Facemash’.

-Like Google and YouTube, personalisation has become the platform’s stock-in-trade but with it has come increasing calls for the tech giant to address mounting privacy concerns.
-It’s reported that Apple’s i0S update (in which Apple users are given the opportunity to turn off tracking in a bid to preserve privacy) will cost Facebook $10b this year.
+Like Google and YouTube, personalisation has become the platform’s stock-in-trade, but with it has come increasing calls for the tech giant to address mounting privacy concerns.
+It’s reported that Apple’s i0S update (in which Apple users are allowed to turn off tracking to preserve privacy) will cost Facebook $10b this year.

-As far as functionality, Facebook is ‘keeping up with the Jones’s’.
-The launch of ‘Stories’ was likely an addition based on threat posed to Facebook’s dominance by Snapchat and TikTok.
+Regarding functionality, Facebook is ‘keeping up with the Jones’s’.
+The launch of ‘Stories’ was likely an addition based on the threat posed to Facebook’s dominance by Snapchat and TikTok.

 4. ABC 2000 vs. ABC 2022

-A comprehensive rebranding of ABC Online stripped the core design of many unhelpful and irrelevant aspects that give the modern day variation a sleeker look.
-More focus has been given to the visual storytelling of current affairs through high res photography, whilst user navigation is cozily concealed in the space between the masthead and newsfeed.
-2022’s iteration of the site shows a more content-focused approach with the addition of location filtered news and weather forecast functionality.
+A comprehensive rebranding of ABC Online stripped the core design of many unhelpful and irrelevant aspects that give the modern-day variation a sleeker look.
+More focus has been shown on the visual storytelling of current affairs through high-resolution photography, whilst user navigation is concealed in the space between the masthead and newsfeed.
+2022’s iteration of the site shows a more content-focused approach with the addition of location-filtered news and weather forecast functionality.

-Another important leap has been the introduction of subscription which allows visitors to access extra features and improves user experience with personalised content.
+Another important leap has been the introduction of a subscription, which allows visitors to access extra features and improves user experience with personalised content.

-With third-party cookies looking to be universally phased out in the near future, the ABC’s iView on-demand streaming platform will soon be accessible only to subscribed users,
+With third-party cookies looking to be universally phased out shortly, ABC’s iView on-demand streaming platform will soon be accessible only to subscribed users.

 5. Netflix 2002 vs. Netflix 2022